davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 ### Two-handed weapon

-Two-handed weapons have +2 damage modifier and the special rule *Spear break*.
+Two-handed weapons have +2 damage modifier and the *First strike* special rule against Spears.

 ### Spear

 Spears can be either a one-handed or a two-handed weapon.
 If you use a shield with a spear it counts as a one-handed weapon.
-If not, it counts as a two-handed weapon albeit it doesn’t get the *Spear break* special rule.
+If not, it counts as a two-handed weapon.
+Spears have the *First strike* special rule.

 ### Bow